BisakhaD/ravens/README.md

-# Ravens - Transporter Networks
+# Transporter Networks for Shelf Placement of FMCG Objects

 Ravens is a collection of simulated tasks in PyBullet for learning vision-based robotic manipulation, with emphasis on pick and place.
 It features a Gym-like API with 10 tabletop rearrangement tasks, each with (i) a scripted oracle that provides expert demonstrations (for imitation learning), and (ii) reward functions that provide partial credit (for reinforcement learning).